Sharonevv/Data-Analysis-Portfolio/README.md

   (see [Week1 Day2](https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/week1/week1_day2.sql) for details)

 ### Files
-- All of [week1](https://github.com/Sharonevv/Data-Analysis-Portfolio/tree/main/week1) sample queries from practice can be found here
+- All of [week1](https://github.com/Sharonevv/Data-Analysis-Portfolio/tree/main/week1) sample queries from practice can be found here as well as week 1 [notes]( https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/notes.md ) which shows all table content of the day by day activity that I did and what I learned everyday.

 ### Excel